zomux/lanmt/README.md

 ## Use our pre-trained models

-If you just want to test out the model and check the decoding speed and quality of translations, you can also download our pre-trained models.
+If you just want to test out the model and check the decoding speed and quality of translations, you can download our pre-trained models.
 By running the script with these models, you will get the exactly same BLEU scores as we reported in the paper.

 -1.
 Download the pre-trained models (1GB)